GSA/fcsm/groups/gig-events.md

 ---
-title: Geospatial Interest Group (GIG): Events
+title: "Geospatial Interest Group (GIG): Events"
 layout: page
 ---
 <p>The Geospatial Interest Group holds meetings at least bi-monthly.
 Announcements of upcoming meetings, seminars and workshops are posted to this page.
 Keep checking back for new content. <a href="gig.html">Contact</a> the GIG Chairs if you want to add content to the page.</p>